How to Clear Space on iPhone iPad iPod After Updating to iOS 9/9.3.1/9.3.2/9.3.3

 Go to Settings > Photos & Camera and deselect My Photo Stream.
 This will disable Photo Stream and remove photos in it from your iPhone.
 Bear in mind that means your iPhone photos are no longer uploaded to your Photo Stream on your other devices.

 Delete Photos & Videos & Music to Free up Space on iOS 9

 It is not surprising that photos, videos and music are taking most of usages on your iOS 9 devices when you check the usage in Settings.
 No one would like to delete all these precious photos, videos or songs from iPhone/iPad, so the best way is to backup them to computer or a external hard drive, and then delete them.
 Neither iTunes nor iCloud allows you to directly transfer all photos, videos, and music to your computer or a hard drive as backup, so you can try an easy-to-use iOS data transfer named AnyTrans to achieve that.

 AnyTrans can be said as the best iTunes alternative for it can do much more than iTunes on iOS files management.
-It helps transfer photos, videos, songs, messages, notes, contacts, books, voice mails, voice memos, and more to computer directly, and all in a viewable format.
+It helps transfer photos, such as transfer photos from iPhone 6 to computer, videos, songs, messages, notes, contacts, books, voice mails, voice memos, and more to computer directly, and all in a viewable format.
 Better still, transferring data among all iOS devices should be as simple as ABC with AnyTrans.

 After backing up these pictures, videos, and songs to computer, you can easily delete them from Settings > General > Usage > Manage Storage to clear much space for iOS devices.

 Clean out Text Messages/iMessages to Free up Space on iOS 9

 How to Clear Space on iOS 9 Devices – Delete Texte/iMessages